-It’s clear that the Walt Disney Company is seriously enforcing the use of face coverings.
-Beyond just at the Disney Parks, Disney Stores across the globe are requiring face coverings for entry.
+The Walt Disney Company is seriously enforcing the use of face coverings.
+Beyond just the Disney Parks, Disney Stores across the globe are requiring face coverings for entry.
 And when Guests don’t abide, they are asked to leave.

-As Disney Stores begin to reopen worldwide — in areas where they are able to operate during the pandemic — they are abiding by strict health and safety measures for the well-being of all Cast Members and Guests.
-Just like at Disney Parks around the world that have reopened within the past few months, it’s important for Guests at Disney Stores to abide by these safety measures, including the use of face coverings.
+As Disney Stores begin to reopen worldwide — in areas where they can operate during the pandemic — they abide by strict health and safety measures for the well-being of all Cast Members and Guests.
+Just like at Disney Parks around the world that have reopened within the past few months, it’s important for Guests at Disney Stores to abide by these safety measures, including face coverings.

-Recently, Sarah Baillargeon brought her children to visit a reopened Disney Store at a shopping center in London.
-During their visit, the family’s six-year-old daughter, Ruby, who is on the autism spectrum, was improperly wearing her face mask while inside the store.
+Recently, Sarah Baillargeon brought her children to a reopened Disney Store at a shopping center in London.
+During their visit, the family’s six-year-old daughter, Ruby, on the autism spectrum, was improperly wearing her face mask inside the store.

-Below is an excerpt of the Baillargeon family’s story, as it was reported by London’s CTV News:
+Below is an excerpt of the Baillargeon family’s story, as London’s CTV News reported it: